 Woman found living in squalor with flies coming from blanket she was using

-Situation so bad those attending at her home had to use face masks and protective clothing, court heard
+Situation so bad those attending at her home had to use face masks and protective clothing

 Such was the woman’s level of self neglect that one of her doctors had stated that, in 30 years practicing medicine, they had never seen a patient in such a debilitated or unkempt state.